AEB-labs/docs-trade-compliance/docs/Compliance Screening/api-usage-scenarios-2/screening-with-integrated-re-screen.md

 metadata:
   robots: index
 ---
 Next up is the most common integration, which consists of two individual calls to AEBs Compliance Screening API.
+The results from the initial screening call is typically evaluated and acted upon by a *Compliance Officer*.

 <Image align="center" src="https://files.readme.io/ba8888d03fe22972c75d16705d9d5e1eeb1556439540745cfec0c21c08995a41-Slide4.JPG" />